Claiming For A Bank Statements Data Breach

 How Much Compensation Could You Receive For A Bank Data Breach?

-• The extent of your mental harm
+• The extent of the mental harm.

-• How it’s impacted your life
+• How your life is affected generally.

 Compensation Table